-But when it comes to the title of which river is longest, the Nile takes the cake.
-At 6,583 km (4,258 miles) long, and draining in an area of 3,349,000 square kilometers, it is the longest river in the world, and even the Solar System.
+But when it comes to the title of which river is longest, the Nile takes top billing.
+At 6,583 km (4,258 miles) long, and draining in an area of 3,349,000 square kilometers, it is the longest river in the world, and even the longest river in the Solar System.
 It crosses international boundaries, its water is shared by 11 African nations, and it is responsible for the one of the greatest and longest-lasting civilizations in the world.

 Officially, the Nile begins at Lake Victoria – Africa’s largest Great Lake that occupies the border region between Tanzania, Uganda and Kenya – and ends in a large delta and empties into the Mediterranean Sea.
 However, the great river also has many tributaries, the greatest of which are the Blue Nile and White Nile rivers.